Not everyone moving from to Australia will want or need to ship their household goods with them.

-We really wanted to start with a rough idea of how much it was going to cost so that we could decide whether to take all our bits and pieces with us, or to take the bare minimum and just spend an afternoon at IKEA (in Sydney, Melbourne, Perth, Brisbane and Adelaide) buying all the stuff we left behind, and probably save money by doing so.
+Before we moved we had no idea how much shipping would cost and whether it was going to be worthwhile.
+Would it be better to take all our bits and pieces with us, or just the bare minimum and spend an afternoon at IKEA (in Sydney, Melbourne, Perth, Brisbane and Adelaide) buying all the stuff we left behind?

-Based on the inventory below, we ended up paying NZ$1,600 (insurance was an additional $530)* for Crown to come to our home and pack everything for us, ship it to Melbourne, clear it through Australian Customs, and deliver it to our new home and unpack everything.
-We can highly recommend Crown - they were professionals in every respect and we had no issues at all.
-The moving side of our big shift to Australia was made very easy by them.
+Based on the inventory below, we ended up paying NZ$1,600 (insurance was an additional $530) for our shipper to come to our home and pack everything for us, ship it to Melbourne, clear it through Australian Customs, and deliver it to our new home and unpack everything.

 Here's the inventory of items we submitted to different international moving companies for a quote: